-Re-Doing Failed Knee Surgery
+Re-doing Failed Knee Surgery

-This 35 year old man was referred to us from Rajasthan (300 Km away).
+Case 1: This 35 year old man was referred to us from Rajasthan (300 Km away).
 He sustained a seemingly simple fracture at the back of the knee, called Hoffa’s fracture.
 The same was operated by the local doctor, who considered it simple, with the help of two screws.
 The fracture got displaced while under care, and he developed deformity and was unable to walk.
 The reason was again, the first surgeon could not realize the nitty-gritty of the fracture.

-It required opening from the back of the knee, which is a difficult and sensitive area of the knee because the blood vessels supplying the leg lies in that area.
+It required opening from the back of the knee, which is a difficult and sensitive area of the knee because the blood vessels supplying the leg lie in that area.
 It needed surgery from front and back.

 We took him up for surgery, removed the screws from front, and then turned the patient over.
 We could successfully reposition the fracture, and fix it with plate and screws.
 We could bend his knee fully on the operation table itself.
 The patient could move his knee the very next day, and reached a nearly normal knee in 4 months.